ColeGarboski/ColeGarboski/README.md

 <!-- Introduction -->
 ## About Me 📖
-I'm a [Your Job Title] with a passion for [Your Interests].
-I love to create and contribute to open source projects.
-I believe in the power of community and collaboration.
+I'm a CS Student with a passion for computers, gadgets, and trinkets to tinker with.
+I strive to create solutions to my everyday problems.

 <!-- Your image -->
 <p align="center">